Open Call for Training Submissions

 Submissions.
-Your submission should be sent to info@womenfundersinAR.org.
+Your submission should be submitted through our contact form here.
 Your submission can be as informal or formal as you would like, as we wish to make this process as easy as possible, in consideration of your time.
 Please include, in your submission:

 - Your preferred training topics, in descending order of preference (this is to ensure that if your topic is covered by another trainer, you may be considered for another topic).
 We would like our first training to be about DEI and directed toward funders in AR, so if you have experience in that topic, please let us know.

 - Your availability for such trainings (particular months/days/hours, etc.)